k80wilhoit/MissionWiredHiring/README.md

 ## How To Get Started!

-- open a terminal and type 'pip3 install SQLAlchemy' and complete any prompts
+- open a terminal and type 'pip3 install SQLAlchemy' and complete any given prompts to download
-- then, type 'pip3 install flask' and complete any prompts
+- then, type 'pip3 install flask' and complete any given prompts to download

 ## Additional Hiring Documents